 If you suspect that your computer is infected, do not click a random email link.
 Instead, pursue legitimate cybersecurity software solutions to protect your endpoints.

 Why are phishing email scams often effective?
 Because the spam emails masterfully mimic legitimate corporate messages to get you to act.
-The spammer picks a company victims will trust, such as a bank or an employer, and uses the company's exact formatting and logos.
+In a spoofing attack a spammer picks a company brand victims will trust, such as a bank or an employer, then uses the company's exact formatting and logos.

 Before you reply or click anything, check the From line to make sure that the sender's email address (not just the alias) is legitimate.
 When in doubt, contact the company to verify whether the email is real.